The Lawrence Hall of Science

 We collaborate with a range of partners to innovate in science education.
 Together, we go further.

-Are you interested in gene editing and other innovations that can help people with chronic diseases and other conditions?
+Are you curious about how doctors diagnose and treat illnesses or how scientists innovate to help people with chronic diseases and other conditions?
 In this program, you will deepen your knowledge of body systems, investigate how some of these systems may break down, and explore how scientists and engineers are working to solve these problems.
 Together we will use actual diagnostic techniques to solve medical mysteries for fictitious patients.
 Dissect a simulated heart, step inside a blood vessel and a cell in our Planetarium, and interview practicing doctors to learn more about their field.
-Also, learn about CRISPR, a current gene-editing technology, and acquire skills for designing and prototyping a prosthetic hand.
+Also, we will learn about CRISPR, a current gene-editing technology, and acquire skills for designing and prototyping a prosthetic hand.
+Parents are invited at 4 p.m. on the last day to see and hear teens share their projects and receive their U.C.
+Berkeley certificate of completion.

-Our days begin with gathering on campus and signing in to our respective tracks.
-Teens head to their lab spaces and form an opening circle to frame the day, including a quick social check-in and themed invitation to learning.
-Teens then engage in related explorations and investigations in small groups, such as dissecting a sheep heart, closely observing human brains and conducting brain science investigations, building model lungs or a model digestive system, doing a DNA extraction, or running patient diagnostics.
-Midday, teens take time to eat lunch on a campus green and enjoy some social downtime together.
+Your days begin with gathering on campus and signing in to your respective program tracks.
+From there, you head to your respective lab spaces and form an opening circle to frame the day, including a quick social check-in and content-related invitation to learning.
+Each day, you get to engage in STEM-related explorations and investigations, sometimes in pairs and sometimes in small groups.
+You do things such as dissecting a sheep heart, closely observing human brains, and conducting brain science investigations.
+Later in the week you will be building model lungs or a model digestive system, doing a DNA extraction, or running patient diagnostics.
+Midday, you take time to eat lunch on campus and enjoy some social downtime with peers in your track as well as other STEM tracks.
 Afternoons continue investigations and incorporate tours to related labs, museum exhibits, and sites on and off campus.
-Alternatively, grad students or faculty may join the group for Q&A and sharing about cutting-edge research happening on or off campus.
-Content wraps up with a closing circle around 3:45 p.m., and the teens gather together again for additional science and engineering career pathway programming in mixed groups.
-This can include a campus tour, current student panel Q&A, and other personal or professional development workshops.
-Teens head home at 5:30 p.m.
+Some days include graduate students or faculty joining you for Q&A and sharing about cutting-edge research happening on or off campus.
+Your STEM track content wraps up with a closing circle around 3:30 p.m.
+After that, you gather together for additional unique career pathway programming in mixed groups.
+This can include a U.C.
+Berkeley campus tour, a current student panel and Q&A, and other personal or professional development workshops.
+Programming concludes at 5 p.m.
+If you opt for the residential track, you will stay on campus for dinner and evening activities— both involving social as well as college preparedness—and then sleep in the U.C.
+Berkeley dorms.

 B. Gabriella Arango, who goes by Gaby, was born and raised in Guadalajara, Mexico.
 She started her undergraduate education at Santa Rosa Junior College, where she earned an AS and then transferred to Sonoma State University to finish her Undergraduate and then Masters Degree.
 There she studied the diving physiology in olive ridley sea turtles and her main research interest is the physiological adaptations for hypoxia tolerance, specifically those of sea turtles.